bdura/cloud/pihole/readme.md

 ## Setting up pihole

-To be honest, this is the black magic part.

 Since the whole point of this repository is to direct services through a single point of entry, we need to assign a separate IP address to the container that will be used as a DNS server on the network.
 It turns out Docker provides a `macvlan` driver, which "assign a MAC address to each container’s virtual network interface, making it appear to be a physical network interface directly connected to the physical network" (from the [Docker documentation](https://docs.docker.com/network/macvlan/)).

 The `docker-compose` file uses an environment file `.env`, that defines the `WEBPASSWORD` environment variable :